Is Therapy Worth It?

 by Molli Carlson

 If you're considering therapy, you're probably facing an emotional burden you aren't equipped to tackle alone.
 It could be a specific, pressing concern, like an eating disorder or binge drinking.
-It might be thematic, like struggling to communicate with your partner.
+It might be thematic, like struggling to communicate with your partner and relationship issues.
 Or maybe it's a lurking, overarching issue, such as general anxiety or depressive tendencies.